UniMath/agda-unimath/src/metric-spaces/functor-precategory-set-functions-isometry-metric-spaces.lagda.md

 ## Definition

-### The functor between the precatory of metric spaces and isometries to the precategory of sets and functions
+### The forgetful functor from metric spaces and isometries to sets and functions

 ```agda
 module _